-The purpose of this article is to acquaint you, the photographer, with a working knowledge of the mechanics of HSS (high speed sync); what it is, what it isn't, and how it can be confidently incorporated into a functional workflow, when photographing an outdoor environmental portrait in a brightly lit setting.
+The purpose of this article is to acquaint you, the photographer, with a working knowledge of the mechanics of HSS (high speed sync); what it is, what it isn't, and how it can be confidently incorporated into a functional workflow, when photographing an outdoor environmental portrait, in a brightly lit setting.

 The Beauty of High Speed Sync:

-Beyond the obvious scenario of allowing a full measure of control over flash and ambient lighting ratios, the ability to manage a wide dynamic range of light values, opens the door to creative direction and the ability to render otherwise distracting background elements into soft shapes of light and shadow, through control of depth of field.
+Beyond the obvious scenario of allowing a full measure of control over flash and ambient lighting ratios, the ability to manage a wide dynamic range of light values, opens the door to creative direction and the ability to render otherwise distracting background elements into soft shapes of light and shadow, through the control of the depth of field.

 In the setting for the photos below, there was a 5 stop exposure difference in the open shade of the parking lot overhang and the brightly lit palm tree in full sun.
 The measured light value in the open shade was 1/200th at f-2.0, EV-10.
 The background area, being lit by full sun, measured in at 1/200th at f-13, for an EV-15.
 That is a 5 stop difference.

 Ambient Exposure f-2.0 1/200th

 The ambient light from open shade, while exposed correctly lacks vitality and with a five stop difference in the open shade and the brightly lit area, directly behind Keely, the background is totally blown out.

 Adjusting the exposure to lightly under-expose the background, 1/200th at f-13, as metered, renders our model as a near silhouette and the background elements are a bit distracting.
 Though the background was selected to provide shapes of soft focus color for the following image.